rakarizaldy-id/android_device_xiaomi_dash-recovery/README.md

 ## AOSP / LineageOS

 The AOSP / LineageOS installer is experimental and intended only for compatible `vendor_boot` v4 ROMs.
-HyperOS users should use the full `.img` release.

 ## Source layout